 - Process the banana peppers for 5 minutes.
 Use a timer.
 Too little time can allow bacteria growth but too much time will result in soggy peppers.

-- Use the jar lifter tool to remove the jars and place them on a folded over kitchen towel.
+- Lastly, use the jar lifter tool to remove the jars and place them on a folded over kitchen towel.
 Do not disturb or move them as they cool.
 Leave them there for 24 hours.

 ENJOY YOUR HOME CANNED BANANA PEPPERS

 That’s it, you’re done!
 After a little while, you while start to hear that satisfying plink as the lids seal.
 But, do NOT give in to the temptation to poke down the lids.
-If you do this, you won’t know which ones actually sealed or if you have one that did not.
+Because if you do, you won’t know which ones actually sealed or if you have one that did not.

 See how easy?
-If you’re new to canning, this is a fantastic first canning effort.
+So if you’re new to canning, this is a fantastic first canning effort.
 It’s quick and not too messy.
-You get done in under 60 minutes with this small batch method.
-And you’ll have banana peppers to open in the months to come.
+In fact, you get done in under 60 minutes with this small batch method.
+As a result, you’ll have banana peppers to open in the months to come.

 Have a happy DIY day!